 This could get you a stay at a property costing up to 150,000 points per night.
 Personally I value this certificate alone at more than $450, and I’ve used my last several certificates at the Waldorf Astoria Los Cabos Pedregal, Waldorf Astoria Beverly Hills, and Conrad Bora Bora Nui.

-Here are some basic things to know about the weekend night reward offered by the Hilton Aspire Card:
+Here are some basic things to know about the free night reward offered by the Hilton Aspire Card:

 - It’s issued within 8-12 weeks of when you open the card and the account anniversary